All Episodes

 And the men didn't care.

-It was a huge sellout every year, halter top day.
+It was a huge sellout every year, Halter Top Day.

-And uh women didn't come.
+And women didn't come.

-You know what those halter tops cost halters.
+You know, those halter tops cost halter.

 I mean, I shouldn't give this away.

-I mean, the total cost for a giveaway day might be fifteen thousand dollars.
+I mean, the total cost for a giveaway day might be $15,000, which is not when you're giving away that many items.

-But this notion that you go to a baseball game and you expect some freebie, I this whole notion of I want something for nothing.
+But this notion that you go to a baseball game and you expect some freebie, this whole notion of I want something for nothing, you are expected to give me some.

 It really rubs me the wrong way.

-And when it gets down to the brass tacks now of some people suing professional sports teams because they feel discriminated against.
+And when it gets down to the brass tax now of some people suing professional sports teams because they feel discriminated against, nobody's making you go there.

 You don't have to go to the game that night.